COOKIE POLICY

 I (we) will be actively fishing, shrimping, crabbing and perhaps diving for much of our food.
 I'm a fairly good boat cook (and can teach that, too), but having some cooking skills and desire is a big plus.
 I prefer a minIimum of at least two weeks of time, and preferably up to much of the summer.

-I have a young, 60# yellow lab living onboard, so liking dogs is a must.
-(She's a real sweetheart without a mean bone in her body.)
+I no longer have a young, 60# yellow lab living onboard, so liking dogs is no longer a must.
+(She was a real sweetheart without a mean bone in her body, but she died of acute kidney failure just a few days ago, and it is unlikely that I will have another dog aboard this next summer.)

 I will have very few if any deadlines, and will be leisurely sailing the length of Southeast Alaska.
 Routing will always be based largely on weather and crew interests and desires.